 Applications for this fund closed on Monday 10 February 2014.

-Watch contemporary and classic films on the new BFI Player.
+Watch your favourite films online with the official BFI Player.